Chiavari

+Chiavari ([ˈkjaːvari]; Ciävai [ˈtʃaːvaj]) is a seaside town and municipality in the Metropolitan City of Genoa in the region of Liguria in Italy.
+As of 2025, with a population of 27,442, it is the 3rd-largest municipality in the metropolitan city and the 7th-largest in Liguria.

+It has a beachside promenade and a marina and is situated near the river Entella.

 History

 Pre-Roman and Roman Era

 A pre-Roman necropolis, which dates from the 8th to 7th century BC, has been uncovered in the area where Chiavari is located now.

 Chiavari grew up on the traces of a Roman camp on the Via Aurelia.

 Medieval Era

 A castle was constructed in 1147.
 The old town contains numerous arcades and buildings from the 13th century, including a castle, several mansions, and the nearby Church of San Salvatore di Lavagna, which was founded in 1224 by Innocent IV.

 The cathedral was rebuilt in 1613.
-Known famously as a center of ancient humanistic tradition, Chiavari has a public library with a collection of manuscripts and incunabula.
-After the discovery of the conspiracy of the Fieschi, in 1542, and the capture of Chiavari by the Counts of Lavagna, the town suffered much, being associated with the conspirators.
-Among its illustrious citizens were: Luca Cantiano di Moneglia, founder of an Art Academy, and Giuseppe Gregorio Solari, translator of many Latin poets.
+Famous as a center of humanism, Chiavari has a public library with a collection of manuscripts and incunabula.
+After the discovery of the conspiracy of the Fieschi, in 1542, and the capture of Chiavari by the Counts of Lavagna, the town suffered greatly, being associated with the conspirators.
+Among its illustrious citizens were Luca Cantiano di Moneglia, founder of an art academy, and Giuseppe Gregorio Solari, translator of many Latin poets.